Visiting Lecturers FAQ

 FAQs on ExCollege courses and application requirements

-• Successful courses engage Tufts undergraduates in an exploration of ideas applicable to the world today.
-Those that offer critical contexts for thinking about politics, popular culture, world religions, technology, law, communications, social issues, business, healthcare, and ethics have all been well received.
+Successful courses engage Tufts undergraduates in an exploration of ideas applicable to the world today.
+Those that offer critical contexts for thinking about popular culture, politics, sustainability, technology, law, social issues, business, healthcare, ethics, and the arts have all been well received.

 Visiting lecturer courses meet once a week in the evening for two and a half hours.
-Students are graded and receive 3 credits.
+Students are letter-graded and receive 3 credits.

 Classes are purposely kept small, usually with no more than twenty students.
 As a result, courses are highly interactive and participatory.
 They are designed in a way that fosters group discussions and independent learning.
 Most importantly, we find that undergraduates enroll in ExCollege courses because of a genuine curiosity for a topic or subject matter they otherwise wouldn’t experience in the traditional curriculum.